vgundecha/charGPT/README.md

 # charGPT
 Train (overfit) a Small Language Model aka charGPT on your laptop in < 5 mins

 Large Language Models are great, but not they are not suitable for experimentation.
-This implements a GPT from scratch, trained on characters on a tiny text dataset.
+This implements a GPT from scratch, trained on characters from a tiny text dataset.

 ## What's different from the original GPT
 - Trained on characters, not words/sub-words.
 Hence, no fancy tokenization required